viki-org/storm-docker/README.md

 **NOTE:** This step is **critical** to the correct functioning of the Storm topology.

+**NOTE:** storm-docker assumes that all machines in the Storm cluster make use of the same configuration files.
+As such, you can perform this step of editing the configuration files once (on any machine) and copy the files to all the machines of your Storm cluster.

 Copy the sample configuration files to concrete configuration files (this does not overwrite any existing concrete configuration files):